 Karate Man in Heaven and Fever is the last main game before you hit the credits, and it usually focuses more on being memorable than being challenging, utilizing no camera trickery, basic controls and timing, and more cues than you probably need.

-Ringside in Fever is both far easier than most of the third column (which has the notoriously irritating Air Rally, among others) and is the subject of much Memetic Mutation.
+Ringside in Fever, mainly as the result of being the subject of much Memetic Mutation.
 Since most of the parody videos are based on a perfect run, anyone familiar with the meme has the rhythm of the song memorized, making the level even easier than it would otherwise be.

 Night Walk in Tengokunote Ain't it weird how the only games with insta-fail conditions are noticeably easier?.
 It is literally just pressing A over and over for the entire mini-game.
 No variation whatsoever.
 Thankfully, Night Walk 2 actually mixes it up with obstacles.